trungkien2543/fcj-workshopz/content/1-Worklog/1.4-Week4/_index.md

   * Creating an IAM role for EC2 instances that grants S3 upload permissions, enabling secure access to S3 without embedding access keys (thus avoiding credential exposure).

 * Practice using IAM PERMISSION BOUNDARY to limit user permissions, thereby simplifying permission management and avoiding the assignment of unnecessary privileges.

+* Research and create a list of APIs required for the Taskflow service.